Hamburger-Wrapper/sfml-wrapper/README.md

 ## Game 1:Roulette

-Pick a number an spin the wheel.
-Matching number gives a 35 to 1 payout.
+Pick a number and spin the wheel.
+Matching number with dealer gives a 35 to 1 payout.
-Spin is activated when the spin button is pushed
+Spin is activated when the spin button is pushed.

 ## Game 2:Rock Paper Sicssors

-Pick either rock, paper or sicssor. play head to head with the dealer rock beats sicssor, sicssor beats paper and paper beats rock
+Pick either rock, paper or sicssor character.

+rock beats sicssor: sicssor beats paper: paper beats rock

 rock = 1